Hank-Billson/Hank-Billson.github.io/index.md

 **Age 10**

 At age 10 my rating jumped to 1000 this is when I began to improve at a rapid pace.
 This is around the first time I attended the state finals.

+**Age 11**

+At age 11 I was around 1300 rating and I attended the national finals of Australia and I came 3rd for year 1-6 ( School Grade ).
+That was a pretty big deal for me and around this time I was beginning to receive coaching from a F.M Fide master.

+**Age 12**

+At age 12 nothing happend and I was even thinking about quiting chess since I was making no progress howvever, I went on.

+**Age 13**

+At age 13 I beat my first Grandmaster Julia Ryjanova the postion was an equal end game with bishops and pawns however she ran out of time.
+My rating at this time is around 2000 and Beating masters become a common thing for me to do.